GeoDS/GNNFoodFlow/README.md

 - GeoPandas (>=0.9.0)
 - PyTorch Geometric (>=2.0.0)
 - tqdm (>=4.62.0)

+## Next Steps
+The next step in this project is to extend the model to handle inter-county trade flow predictions.
+This will involve:
+- Developing county-to-county trade flow estimation methods
+- Refining the model to capture more granular trade patterns
+- Validating predictions against available county-level data
+- Implementing visualization tools for inter-county trade networks

 ## Acknowledgements
 This project is supported by ICICLE, a research project funnded by Ohio State University.